 The final sales agreement will be executed by a Notario Publico, a respected attorney with special government recognition to act in real estate transactions.
 It is the Notario’s responsibility to review the deeds and title to the property, ensure that there are no existing liens, assist the bank in the creation of your Trust, and then to formalize the final contract of sale, draft the new deed, collect and pay appropriate taxes and record the transfer as required by law.

 It is customary in Mexico for most of the closing costs to be paid by the Buyer.
 Costs will be based on the appraised value of the property which may be lower than the actual sales price.
-There is a 2% transfer tax plus attorney’s fees which will generally amount to 2-3% of the appraised value of the property.
+There is a 2.5% (this year raised to 6% in Merida transfer tax plus attorney’s fees which will generally amount to roughly 3% of the appraised value of the property.
 In addition, you must consider the cost of forming your Trust or Corporation.

 Real estate commissions are generally paid by the Seller, unless we have been retained as your Buyer’s Broker.
 In most cases commissions are 6% of the sales price.

-It can take as little as a week to form a corporation and close a transaction.
-Formation of a fideicomiso usually takes around four weeks, as a permit must be obtained.
-If the property is already in an existing bank trust, this process can be expedited and costs less - around $1,800 to substitute your name on Bank documents against $3,000 to form a new trust.
+It can take five or six weeks to form a corporation and close a transaction.
+Formation of a fideicomiso usually takes around five to six weeks, as a permit must be obtained.
+If the property is already in an existing bank trust, this process can be expedited and costs a little less - around $2,500 to substitute your name on Bank documents against $3,500 to form a new trust.
 However, there can be exceptions, particularly in the case of historic (or older) properties, which can take much longer to close.
 When documents are very old and title has not recently been transferred, there can be inconsistencies which have to be legally remedied before the bank can obtain a permit.
 Where inheritance is involved, the courts move very slowly and the system is cumbersome.
 In these rare cases, it is difficult to predict how long closing might take.

 Bit by bit, with patience and attention to detail, the historic beauty of Merida and the Yucatan is being restored by people like you.
 The colonial properties available here offer European heritage, Latin charm and a tropical location at a very reasonable price.
 These properties are truely unique!